 I switched from feeding Tiny 100% dry kibble to mixing the kibble 50/50 with Ollie.
 Tiny gobbled up his new mixture immediately and was begging for more.
 This was a big change from him typically turning his snout up when I feed him only kibble.
 After a few weeks on the new diet, Tiny continues to love his new food.
 I’ve also noticed that he doesn’t having nearly as much gas, and his every-other-day vomiting has calmed down a lot as well.
 The only challenge is making room in my freezer for his food packets and remembering to keep enough thawed in the fridge for his next few meals.

-If you’re committed to your dog’s health and have the budget for human-grade dog food, Ollie is a reliable and yummy option for your dog.
+If you’re committed to your dog’s health and have the budget for human-grade dog food, Ollie is a reliable and yummy option for your dog and our choice for the best dog food for allergies.
 They’re one of the more affordable companies that deliver fresh meals, although several others don’t come frozen.
-If you want to see your other options and how Ollie compares to them, check out our review of the best dog food delivery services.
+If you want to see your other options and how Ollie compares to them, check out our review of the best dog food delivery services or best fresh dog food options.
 You can also learn more about Ollie in our interview with their Head of Food.

 Do you think human-grade dog food is worth the price?